 This is a list of all known chain grocery addresses in Buffalo and its inner suburbs between 1925 and 2005, compiled from city directories, telephone books, and other sources.
 It is generated through a live Google Spreadsheet so it reflects the latest information I have.

-- The “Buffalo/Suburbs” tab covers Buffalo, Amherst, Lackawanna, Cheektowaga, Depew, and West Seneca.
+- “Buffalo” covers Buffalo, Amherst, Lackawanna, Cheektowaga, Depew, and West Seneca.
 These municipalities (generally) maintain a common street numbering scheme so the addresses are sorted by street rather than municipality.
+Other suburbs have their own pages.

 - In 1939, major portions of Elk Street, Abbott Road, and Triangle Street were incorporated into a extended South Park Avenue.
 I have attempted to align period addresses with the current number and street as closely as possible, but a few may be slightly off, particularly the former Triangle Street addresses.